 Step 2: Organize Toys

 Gather up all your toys and start organizing them.
-The fabric baskets are perfect for holding a variety of toys that I thought would be better kept out of sight, but the open shelves are perfect for showing off my son’s collection of tractors, trucks, and so much more.
+The fabric baskets are perfect for holding a variety of toys that I thought would be better kept out of sight, but the open shelves are ideal for showcasing my son’s collection of tractors, trucks, and much more.

 You could also use the open shelves for books, movies, or other, more aesthetically pleasing toys!